AnggaR96s/Reforestation/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## Why did the man run around his bed?
+Because he was trying to catch up on his sleep!